Kenzō Takada: Fashion career

 In 1970, while at a flea market, Takada met a woman who wanted to rent out a small space in the Galerie Vivienne to him cheaply.
 Takada accepted the offer, and opened up shop as a designer.
 With very little money to work with, he mixed and matched $200 in fabrics from the Saint Pierre market in Montmartre, creating an eclectic and bold first fashion collection.
 Takada presented the collection at his first fashion show at the Galerie Vivienne.
 With no money to afford professional fashion models for the event, Takada and his friends opted to paint the pimples of an acne-covered model green.

 Inspired by painter Henri Rousseau, and in particular The Dream, Takada painted the interior of his shop with a jungle-like floral aesthetic.
 Wanting to combine the jungle aesthetic with his homeland, the designer decided to name his first store "Jungle Jap".
 The store's name did not go without controversy: in 1971, the Japanese American Citizens League issued a summons to Takada while on his first visit to the United States, challenging him to remove the word "Jap" from his business's name.
 However, the State supreme court upheld the ability to use the term as part of a trademark the following year.
 Takada and his team opted to rename the brand once Takada returned to France.

 Takada's efforts paid off quickly – in June 1970, Elle featured one of his designs on its cover.
 He moved locations from the Galerie Vivienne to the Passage Choiseul in 1970.
 Takada's collection was presented in New York City and Tokyo in 1971.
 The next year, he won the Fashion Editor Club of Japans prize.
 In 1973-74, he made perhaps his biggest mark on fashion by leading a silhouette change, loosening and increasing the volume of the popular peasant styles of the time to create what came to be called the "Big Look," with "big" meaning voluminous, soon to become the main high fashion trend of the mid-1970s, a period during which he was cited as originating a number of major trends.
+He was known to be the main influence on prominent US designer Perry Ellis.
 In October 1976, Takada opened his flagship store, Kenzo, in the Place des Victoires.
 Takada proved his sense of dramatic appearance when, in 1978 and 1979, he held his shows in a circus tent, finishing with horsewomen performers wearing transparent uniforms and he himself riding an elephant.
 Takada even had the chance to direct a film called Yume, yume no ato, which was released in 1981.